christroutner/gatsby-ipfs-personal-blog/markdown/blog/21-12-16-web3-realized.md

 [gatsby-ipfs-web-wallet](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-web-wallet) will soon be getting renamed to `gatsby-ipfs-bch-wallet`.
 This will be our IPFS-first wallet.
 The concept of IPFS-first is taken from the 'mobile-first' design philosophy, which took the emphasis off of desktops and moved it to smart phones.
 In the same way, IPFS-first takes the emphasis off the centralized REST API over HTTP, and moves it to the decentralized JSON RPC over IPFS.

-This web wallet will be loaded from Filecoin, and be accessible from any IPFS-gateway, just like this blog.
+This web wallet will be loaded from Filecoin, and be accessible from any IPFS-gateway, just like this blognp.
 It will load an IPFS node within the browser-based app, and connect to an instance of `ipfs-bch-wallet-serverice` directly.
 Because the app is so self-contained within IPFS, it will be difficult if not impossible to censor.
 It will be slower than [wallet.fullstack.cash](https://wallet.fullstack.cash), but it should provide wallet accessibility to people in repressive countries that actively try to block their citizens from accessing the blockchain.
 This will cator to the Censored User use case.